julmag/report_cb/article.md

 Below are examplary videos of a test run.
 The videos show five examples of the visual display and the movement of the model agency condition at the control levels 0.2, 0.5 and 0.7.
 The control level and the mse for the circle are displayed in the title.

-At control level 0.2 most of the displayed movement of the effector (visual display circle in golden) is given by random noise and not the mvoement done by the theoretical test subject.
+At control level 0.2 most of the displayed movement of the effector (visual display circle in golden) is given by random noise and not the movement done by the theoretical test subject.
+Thus the visual display is expected to be quite erratic and the form far removed from the shape of the intended circle.
+Since the models movement command still aims at the target circle, the model should compensate the erratic movement of the visual display at least partly and draw something closer to the intended circle.
+With growing control over the movement the visual display gets less erratic and the model is able to compensate the noise better.
+This can be observed in the three example videos.

 **TODO:** explain more what should be observed.